sumanjs/suman/examples/01-getting-started.md

 3. => Run <span style="background-color:#FF8C00">&nbsp;```$ suman --init```</span>

+* note: advanced users who wish to avoid global installations or those who use NVM, please see here.

 You have installed Suman, and now you will see that you have some new files in your project.
 You have a <span style="background-color:#DCDCDC">```suman.conf.js```</span> file at the root of your project.
 This file must remain at the root of your project.
 You also have a directory called suman at the root of your project which contains several files and folders, <span style="background-color:#DCDCDC">```suman.once.js```</span>, <span style="background-color:#DCDCDC">```suman.order.js```</span>,